aswebdev/uxd/competitive-analysis.md

 * To understand your competitiors, to find and advantage and differentiate
 * Develop knowledge, spark ideas and note contrast
 * Identify best practices.
 Whats working, whats not
+* Use as a basis for user testing with existing products
+*

 # Types of competitive analysis
 ## Feature Inventory